 It takes vision to look at a used tea bag and see a work of art.
 It takes intuition to recognize that an impoverished South African single mother of four has artistic talent waiting to blossom.
 And it takes audacity and commitment to build an organization providing employment for persons like that mother, by focusing their creativity on—who would believe it?—emptied, dried, and ironed tea bags.
-Original T-Bag Designs, whose artists now produce a growing number of elegant items including note cards, notebooks, decoupaged boxes, coasters, placemats, and wrapping paper, is one of 33 organizations receiving support from Uthando, an extraordinary South African non-profit based in Cape Town.
+Original T-Bag Designs, whose artists now produce a growing number of elegant items including note cards, notebooks, decoupaged boxes, coasters, placemats, and wrapping paper, is one of 33 organizations receiving support from Uthando (“love” in Zulu) -- an extraordinary South African non-profit based in Cape Town that raises funds through their Responsible Tourism Initiative.

 Let’s say that you’ve had an incredible week in the midst of wildlife at Singita Boulders Lodge in eastern South Africa, and you follow up with another five days hiking the wilderness trails of Table Mountain National Park at the Twelve Apostles Lodge near Cape Town.
 These experiences have left you wanting to know more about people you only rarely hear of, those who live in the townships surrounding South Africa’s urban centers.
 Fortunately, Uthando is there to arrange for you to visit some of the projects whose work they support, all based on your particular interests.